History of conservatism in the United States: 2008–present

-On foreign policy, some conservatives, especially neoconservatives and those in the National Review circle, supported Obama's policy of a surge in Afghanistan, air raids to support the insurgents in Libya, and the war on terror, especially after he ordered the killing of Osama bin Laden in Abbottabad, Pakistan in May 2011.
-At issue in 2012 was the efficacy of diplomacy and sanctions in stopping Iran from building nuclear weapons.
+On foreign policy, some conservatives, especially neoconservatives and those in the National Review circle, supported Obama's policy of a surge fighting in Afghanistan, air raids to support the insurgents in Libya, and the war on terror, especially after he ordered the killing of Osama bin Laden in Abbottabad, Pakistan in May 2011.
+At issue in 2012 was the efficacy of diplomacy and sanctions to stop Iran from building nuclear weapons.

 In the 2016 Republican Party presidential primary, Donald Trump won.
 Multiple commentators argued that Trump was not a conservative, but a populist.
 In February 2017, Politico wrote that the election of Trump and his presidency has split conservatives in the United States.
 During his presidency, Donald Trump took stances against free trade, which had been a Republican ideology since Ronald Reagan.
-He enacted protectionist policies, aimed at keeping jobs in America, rather than outsourcing to other countries.
+He enacted protectionist policies aimed at keeping jobs in America, rather than them outsourcing to other countries.
 In order to do so, he enacted stiff tariffs against numerous counties, in particular China.

-During the COVID-19 pandemic, Republicans have both continued to support limited government conservatism, and drift away from it, both actions in response to government initiated restrictions due to the virus.
+During the COVID-19 pandemic, Republicans have continued to support limited government regulations in response to government initiated restrictions due to the virus.
 Some conservatives have warmed to the idea of using government power to stop business-initiated restrictions, such as vaccine passports.
 In April 2021, Governor Ron DeSantis of Florida banned businesses from requiring employees and patrons to present proof of vaccination, and in November, limited their ability to implement vaccine mandates for workers, requiring establishments to allow various exemptions.
 These actions were widely seen as contrary to the conservative principals of the past, with those in favor arguing that the actions were necessary to protect people from being forced to get a vaccine.